 Important!
 You are eligible to work up to 20 hours per week on campus while school is in session and more than 20 hours per week during breaks (this limit includes graduate assistantships, stipends for leadership positions and any other hourly wages)

 2. Ask your new employer complete the form “Statement Concerning F-1 Student’s Application for a Social Security Number” The form must be printed on BC letterhead.

 3. Obtain an on-campus work permission letter from OISS

 Bring the above “Statement Concerning F-1 Student’s Application for a SSN” form to the OISS.
 A work-permission letter will be done for you in 1-3 days.

 **Be sure to ask for a receipt.
 You will not get the Social Security card when you apply.
-It will be shipped to the address you provide on your application.
-It typically takes 2 weeks to arrive.
-There is no fee you need to pay when you apply for the SSN**
+It will be shipped to the address you provide on your application in approximately two weeks.
+There is no fee to apply for the SSN**

 5. Fill Out Tax Forms

-Bring your SSN receipt and go to the Human Resource Service Center (129 Lake Street, Brighton Campus) to complete tax forms.
+Bring your SSN receipt and go to the Human Resource Service Center on Brighton Campus to complete tax forms.
 For all students with regular on campus jobs (this does NOT include graduate assistantships) you will also need to go to Student Services in Lyons Hall with the work permission letter from the OISS to complete an I-9 form.